USS Blenny

 USS Blenny (SS/AGSS-324), a submarine in commission from 1944 to 1969, was a ship of the United States Navy named for the blenny, a fish found along the rocky shores of the Atlantic Ocean.
 During World War II, Blenny conducted four war patrols in the Java Sea and South China Sea between 10 November 1944 and 14 August 1945.
 She sank eight Japanese vessels totaling 18,262 tons.
 In addition, she is credited with destroying more than 62 miscellaneous Japanese small craft by gunfire.

 After World War II, Blenny served in the United States Pacific Fleet along the United States West Coast.
 She also visited Alaska, Hawaii, Canada, Japan and China and conducted a war patrol during the Korean War.
 She later transferred to the United States Atlantic Fleet and served in the Atlantic Ocean and the Mediterranean Sea.
 She was scuttled as part of an artificial reef in 1989.

 Construction and commissioning

 Blenny (SS-324) was laid down on 8 July 1943 by the Electric Boat Company at Groton, Connecticut.
 She was launched on 9 April 1944, sponsored by Miss Florence King, daughter of the Chief of Naval Operations, Admiral Ernest J. King, and commissioned on 27 June 1944 with Lieutenant Commander William H. Hazzard in command.

 Service history

 World War II

-USS Blenny (SS-324), photographed from an altitude of 250 ft by the U.S. Navy blimp ZP-12 in Long Island Sound at on 21 August 1944.
+USS Blenny in Long Island Sound on 21 August 1944.